Jamie McMurray: Milestone season

 On February 14, 2010, McMurray would start the year off with a bang when, in just his first start for Ganassi since 2005, McMurray won the Daytona 500.
-He led for only two laps, the least in Daytona 500 history at the time, passing Kevin Harvick with 2 to go before holding off Greg Biffle and a rapidly charging Dale Earnhardt Jr. McMurray cried in victory lane and thanked Ganassi and his new sponsors for giving him another chance.
-McMurray accidentally crashed into new teammate and former rival Juan Pablo Montoya at Las Vegas.
-McMurray apologized but Montoya said after the race that he felt like McMurray wasn't helping the team much although later they made up.
+He led for only two laps, the least in Daytona 500 history at the time, passing Kevin Harvick with two to go before holding off Greg Biffle and a rapidly charging Dale Earnhardt Jr. McMurray cried in victory lane and thanked Ganassi and his new sponsors for giving him another chance.
+McMurray accidentally crashed into his new teammate and former rival, Juan Pablo Montoya, at Las Vegas.
+McMurray apologized, but Montoya said after the race that he felt like McMurray wasn't helping the team much, although later they made up.
 McMurray almost won the Aaron's 499 that spring, but Kevin Harvick beat him in a .011-second drag race to the finish line.
 McMurray led 27 laps.
-It was speculated by McMurray's car owner Felix Sabates that Harvick went below the yellow line when he made the pass but this was denied by NASCAR.
+It was speculated by McMurray's car owner Felix Sabates, that Harvick went below the yellow line when he made the pass, but this was denied by NASCAR.